marcodallastella/USCIS-case-status/README.md

 It reads the last entry in the `status_check.csv` file.
 If the case status has changed, it sends an email notifying about the change.
 Every time it runs it writes the data to a `status_check.csv` file.

-Remember to replace the following variables with the correct information in among the GitHub Secrets.
+Remember to replace the following variables with the correct information inside GitHub Secrets.

 * CASE_NUMBER: your USCIS case number
 * FROM_EMAIL: the email you are sending from (must be authenticated on SendGrid)